stanra/Mozaic/README.md

 2. Currently, my lowest fraction tries to have the smallest `p` as possible.
 I actually want the smallest cycle possible, so I should rather get the smallest `q` as possible.
 Most of the time (all the time ?) it will give the same result.

+Note :

+Cool stuff to try :

+* Depending on hardware, could gain a lot by parallelism
+* Implementations in C++,
+* CLI interface
+* Libraries interfaces
+* Server/Client architecture to easily provide cross language interface
+* functional implementation in Haskell
+* implementation in Go (concurrent, goroutines)

+* Automatic 'clever' grid (seems too hard for not so much improvement ?)
+*